Viewing PDFS in a Browser

 - ServiceNow Missing Asset Record Documentation on how to enter missing assets into the ServiceNow Asset Management application.

 - Web Architecture Application Training (WAP) PDF This material is more technical than earlier samples and was platform training for developers who needed to build web-based applications at Intuit.
 WAP was a component model and framework that would automate and improve the development speed of new offerings.

 - DevCentral was a SharePoint site where developers could converse and follow threads, share building block technologies such as software, architecture, and other components used in assembling Intuit applications, and provide ad hoc training or other opportunities to increase developer productivity.

-- PIBO SharePoint Site – This a screenshot of the Team SharePoint site created I designed for our Platform Infrastructure and Data Services team.
+- PIBO SharePoint Site – This is a screenshot of the Team SharePoint site created I designed for our Platform Infrastructure and Data Services team.

 Genoptix Oncology Diagnostic Testing Services

 Genoptix pioneered precision medicine in oncology using next-generation sequencing.
 They are one of the largest hematopathology centers in the U.S. They provide personalized and comprehensive diagnostic services to hematologists, oncologists, and pathologists, with a specialization in diagnosing cancers and disorders in bone marrow, blood, and lymph nodes, as well as in molecular testing of solid tumors.

 While at Genoptix, I developed an online help system using RoboHelp as the delivery system for five software systems that together comprised their billing (hospital, insurance, and patient private pay), coding, accounts receivable, Medicare, and collections systems.
 This was my main responsibility, and they expected that I would take approximately 5 years to develop the documentation to the point that it would be acceptable to Novartis, a Swiss multinational pharmaceutical company that began the process of acquiring Genoptix in early 2011.